I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

-I had my trusty partner - gloved and prepared - hold up the outer branches of the bush while I began to encircle it with the plastic wrap.
+We were gloved and prepared - she held up the outer branches of the bush while I began to encircle it with the plastic wrap.

-Once the wrap started clinging to itself, it became a bit easier and it was easy to pull the branches tighter without breaking them.
+Once the wrap started clinging to itself, it was a bit easier and I was easily able to pull the branches tighter together without breaking them.

-I was able to walk around the bush while wrapping it.
+I walked around the bush while wrapping it.

-We laid out a piece of fabric and dug up the bush, placing the root on the fabric.
-It is better to get as much soil with it as possible but in our case, this poor rose had been relocated only a year before so the root did not have many side shoots and was not bound to the earth in which it was planted.
+Get as much soil with the rose as possible - but in our case, this poor rose had been relocated only a year before so the root did not have as many side shoots as it would if in the ground longer...

 Fortunately, we were moving just around the corner….
 When you find a great neighbourhood, don’t leave !

-If your roses had to be out of the earth for longer than a few hours, they would need moist peat, or moss, or to be put into bucket of soil to transport.
-The longer out of the soil, the more care they need when planted.
+If your roses need to be out of the ground longer than a few hours, you will need moist moss or wet newspapers or even be put into bucket of moist soil to transport.

-This rose actually split and became two.
-I was most distressed at first, but there seemed to be as many roots on both sides of the split, so I planted them both.
+My Fairy rose actually split and became two.
+I was distressed at first, but there were as many roots on both sides of the split, so I planted them both.
 They took.
 This rose is almost foolproof !

 The Fairy in its new home....